-Being an eccentric, Satie composed this Gnossienne with no time signature and no bar markings.
+Being such an eccentric, Satie composed this Gnossienne with no time signature and no bar markings.

 Daniel Varsano version